-- 8.264 As is described in Section 10 of our WRMP (Programme Appraisal), we have investigated the implications of different PCC reductions being delivered by government action (through the scenarios A-H), in terms of required investment in supply-side schemes.
+- 8.275 As is described in Section 10 of our WRMP (Programme Appraisal), we have investigated the implications of different PCC reductions being delivered by government action (through the scenarios A-H), in terms of required investment in supply-side schemes.
 We have also examined the PCC outcome in 2050, in comparison with the government's 110 l/h/d by 2050 target.
 The Government C+ scenario was chosen to be included within the primary investment modelling runs and has been discussed with regulators as a plausible scenario, which would result in achievement of the 110 l/h/d target, to explore in the WRSE regional plan.
 All water companies within WRSE are planning on the basis of the Government C+ scenario.
 Since February 2022 WRSE have continued to consult on other potential scenarios and are aware that there are various alternative publications which set out potential ways forward.
-At this time Defra are working with Water UK on development of these options. - 8.265 For the draft WRMP, within the Household Water Use chapter of WRMP24 Section 3 Demand, we explained our inclusion of a "Trend Adjustment Factor" accounting for increasing efficiency of water using devices that has been observed over time.
+At this time Defra are working with Water UK on development of these options. - 8.276 For the draft WRMP, within the Household Water Use chapter of WRMP24 Section 3 Demand, we explained our inclusion of a "Trend Adjustment Factor" accounting for increasing efficiency of water using devices that has been observed over time.
 We first used this trend adjustment within our WRMP19 and carried it into our dWRMP24 baseline forecasts, this was done prior to WRSE exploring Government led demand savings.
 As the water labelling component of government led interventions would also work by improving device efficiency it is important that we do not double-count potential water use savings.
-As such, for the revised draft, we have removed this trend adjustment from our baseline (as required in the recent updates to the Water Resources Planning Guideline), wholly accounting for this in the Government led policies.
+As such, for the revised draft, we have removed this trend adjustment from our baseline (as required in the recent updates to the Water Resources Planning Guideline), wholly accounting for this in the Government led policies. - 8.277 This leads to a significant difference in the government led policy profiles (Table 8-27), compared with our draft WRMP.
+It also means that we are now aligned with other WRSE companies in terms of how we classify this trend adjustment. - 8.278 Government-led actions as laid out by WRSE are required in order to achieve the government ambition of 110 l/h/d PCC.